-Developed and authorized by the Plant Engineering and Maintenance Association of Canada (PEMAC) the Maintenance Management Professional (MMP) Education and Certification Program consists of eight modules.
+Developed and authorized by the PEMAC Asset Management Association of Canada the Maintenance Management Professional (MMP) Education and Certification Program consists of eight modules.

 Modules are structured to progressively help participants understand and embrace the various concepts necessary to be effective as a maintenance and physical asset management professional.

-Tuition includes textbook.
-Program/course schedule subject to change based on enrollment
+Textbook is NOT included in tuition.
+Program/course schedule subject to change based on enrolment

 This module links maintenance strategies with those of production and operations.
 By studying production methodologies, maintenance managers will be better prepared to apply these techniques to improve the performance of their business unit and align their efforts to support the production goals of the organization.